cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 In the code cell below replace `/content/drive/MyDrive/Style_Transfer_Project/movie_001.mp4` with the path to your video file.

-If your recorded a lot of footage, you might want to keep an eye on the available disk space and manually stop the code cell from running.
+If you recorded a lot of footage, you might want to keep an eye on the available disk space and manually stop the code cell from running.
 This shouldn't be a problem if you only recorded several minutes of gameplay.

 ```bash
 !ffmpeg -i /content/drive/MyDrive/Style_Transfer_Project/movie_001.mp4 ./dataset/video_frames/%05d.png -hide_banner